Therapy for Anxiety in New Orleans

 • Autoimmune Disease

-Oftentimes, there is also a pull towards substance, food, technology, obsessions with health, sex or other compulsive behavioral patterns in an attempt to alleviate the impacts of chronic stress.
+There can also be a pull towards substance, food, technology, obsessions with health, sex or other compulsive behavioral patterns in an attempt to alleviate the impacts of chronic stress.

 Through a somatic approach, we interrupt your default pattern of super thinking and utilize resources that truly offer relief to you and your system.

-When we are stuck in compulsive thought patterns of over-analysis / worrying / thought looping, thoughts offer the illusion of relief but never truly deliver.
+When we are stuck in compulsive thought patterns of over-analysis, worrying, or thought looping, thoughts offer the illusion of relief but never truly deliver.

 In session, we co-create new pathways of thinking and experiencing while outside of session you will utilize personalized practices to cement the changes you are seeking.

 You may have gained insight into triggers and cognitive patterns, but insight has not fully supported freedom from these burdensome thoughts.
 A somatic approach may be the next step to help you embody the change you seek with your mind and your day to day life.
-If you are new to therapy, we will explore psychoeducation and gather insight into your triggers if that is a useful part of your change process.
+If you are new to therapy, we will gather insight into your patterns and triggers while including psychoeducation as needed.

 I enjoy helping folks restore their relationship with their minds, so analyzing and strategizing can truly benefit themselves and others.
-When this happens, Super Thinking can become your personal Superpower.
+When this happens, Super Thinking can shift and become your personal Superpower.

 We need your consent to load the translations